allemas/jdk-22/README.md

 ## JEP 462: Structured Concurrency (Second Preview)

-The main objective is to simplify concurrent programing by introducing an API to structure it.
-By this you will be able to manage sets of subtask running on different threads with a better observability.
+The main objective is to simplify concurrent programming by introducing an API to structure it.
+By this you will be able to manage sets of subtasks running on different threads with a better observability.

 If we look the shared example in the JEP here :
 ```java